frioux/blog/content/posts/self-control-on-a-phone.md

-Another (a C level exec at the company) expressed that he'd been working really hard to reduce usage of his phone, sounding like it was bordering on addiction (which really, it is for all of us.)
+Another (a C level exec at the company) expressed that he'd been working really hard to reduce usage of his phone, sounding like it was bordering on addiction (which really, it is for all of us).
 He talked about how similar the tactics are for apps on phones to the tactics game makers use to addict players.
-I've read before that these app makers use the same tactics at casinos who try to keep people gambling.
+I've read before that these app makers use the same tactics as casinos who try to keep people gambling.

 In any case this is a serious issue that I think many feel powerless to solve